dtabasIDBS/udacity_genai_exercise/README.md

 ### Instanciating everything
 I instantiate the chain that I defined in the previous section.
 I set the Chroma db as a retriever, configuring it to perform similarity search and getting maximum 5 elements.
 Then I invoke it and I print the results.
+## Considerations
+I'm saving the notebook with the output of an execution to demonstrate how the output should look like.